pinojs/pino-http/README.md

 ##### pinoHttp.startTime (Symbol)

-The `pinoHttp` function has a property called `startTime` which contains a unique symbol which is used attach and reference a start time on the HTTP `res` object.
+The `pinoHttp` function has a property called `startTime` which contains a symbol which is used attach and reference a start time on the HTTP `res` object.
 If the function returned from `pinoHttp` is not *the first* function to be called in an HTTP servers request listener function then the `responseTime` key in the log output will be offset by any